DATAMATH CALCULATOR MUSEUM

 • Toshiba T6K04: Single-chip 64*120 pixel display driver

-Please notice that later TI-84 Plus sports the TI-REF84PLUSB/TA3 designation on the ASIC (Picture provided by Daniel Los.
+Please notice that later TI-84 Plus make us of the TI REF 84PLUSB/TA3 ASIC (Picture provided by Daniel Los.
 Thank you!).

 A component not easily detected on the printed circuit board (PCB) of the TI-84 Plus is the driver circuit of the LC-Display.
 It is just a bare chip mounted on a flexible piece of circuit board attached between the display and the main PCB.